Bishop-Phelps Type Scalarization for Vector Optimization in Real Topological-Linear Spaces: Scalarization in Vector Optimization

 where $\varphi: Y \to \mathbb{R}$.
 Clearly, to get useful relationships between the problems \eqref{vector_problem_P} and \eqref{scalarized_vector_problem} one needs to impose certain properties on $\varphi$.
 By solving the scalar problem \eqref{scalarized_vector_problem} (with a specific function $\varphi$), one can also get certain characterizations for the solutions of the original vector problem \eqref{vector_problem_P}.
 The application of such a strategy is called \textbf{scalarization method}, while the function $\varphi$ is called \textbf{scalarizing function} (see e.g. \cite{BotGradWanka}, \cite{GoeRiaTamZal2023}, \cite{Jahn2011}, \cite{Khanetal2015}).

-In this paper, we like to analyze the relationships between solutions of \eqref{scalarized_vector_problem} and the (weakly, properly) efficient solutions of \eqref{vector_problem_P} for the case that $\varphi$ satisfies certain monotonicity properties.
-For doing this, we recall monotonicity concepts for the function $\varphi$ (c.f.
-Jahn \cite[Def.
+In this paper, we would like to analyze the relationships between solutions of \eqref{scalarized_vector_problem} and the (weakly, properly) efficient solutions of \eqref{vector_problem_P} for the case that $\varphi$ satisfies certain monotonicity properties.
+For doing this, we recall monotonicity concepts for the function $\varphi$ (cf. Jahn \cite[Def.
 5.1]{Jahn2011}).

 \begin{definition}[$K$- increasing functional] A scalarizing function $\varphi: Y \to \mathbb{R}$ is said to be \begin{itemize} \item \textbf{$K$-increasing} if $\forall\, y, \overline{y} \in Y, \,y \leq_K \overline{y}:\; \varphi(y) \leq \varphi(\overline{y}).$ \item\textbf{strictly $K$-increasing} if $\forall\, y, \overline{y} \in Y, \,y <_K \overline{y}:\; \varphi(y) < \varphi(\overline{y}).$ \item\textbf{strongly $K$-increasing} if $\forall\, y, \overline{y} \in Y, \,y \lneq_K \overline{y}:\; \varphi(y) < \varphi(\overline{y}).$ \end{itemize} \end{definition}